tonifrankola/docs-monitor/product-updates/syskit-monitor-8-4-release-note.md

 ### Improvements

-+ __SysKit Monitor__ now has a new name, logo, and splash screen!
++ SysKit Monitor now has a new name, logo, and splash screen!
 + SysKit's repository has been updated with twelve new PowerShell scripts that are designed to simplify reporting and administration of the VMWare environment.
 You can download and try the available scripts through the SysKit Monitor.
-+ Optimized certain parts of the application that affect the overall speed.
++ Certain parts of the application that affect the overall speed have been optimized.

 ### Bug Fixes